nijikokun/the-zen-approach/README.md

     six;
 ```

-The following block, makes a little more sense, however it can be problematic with linting, and compilers.
-Notably older compilers.
+The following block makes a little more sense, however it can be problematic with linting, and engines.
+Notably older ones.
 It gives you more of a visual seperation but you still lose sight of it quickly when inside context.
 Nesting and Heirarchy gets lost fast, just like the previous.

 ```javascript
 // Single var statement, multiple variables, comma before.